bsc-mem/Mess-benchmark/README.md

         └── Ramulator
 ```

+Each directory has similar structure with minor differences.
+For more information read the `README.md` file in each directory.
-Below we show the structure and the main files for Mess benchmark in x86 CPU directory.
-We picked x86 CPU as an example and other platforms follow similar structure.
+Below, we show the structure and the main files for Mess benchmark in x86 CPU directory as an example.

 ```
 x86